NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Jedrick Wills, OT, Alabama

-If Simmons is off the board, Dave Gettleman needs to be occupied with offensive and defensive linemen to assist the Giants of their rebuild.
-Wills, although, is the draft’s finest “hog molly” to place in entrance of Daniel Jones and Saquon Barkley.
-The 6-4, 312-pounder is a robust, highly effective run-blocker who wants a bit time to become an elite pass-protector.
+If Simmons is off the board, Dave Gettleman ought to be fascinated with offensive and defensive linemen to assist the Giants of their rebuild.
+Wills, although, is the draft’s greatest “hog molly” to place in entrance of Daniel Jones and Saquon Barkley.
+The 6-4, 312-pounder is a powerful, highly effective run-blocker who wants a bit time to turn into an elite pass-protector.

 5. Miami Dolphins (5-11)